plutojia/tracker-byVGG19Feature-python/README.md

-# HCF-python
+# tracker-byVGG19Feature-python
-A implement of Hierarchical Convolutional Features for Visual Tracking by python and tensorflow
+A implement of object tracker by python and tensorflow